cloudera/hue/docs/docs-site/content/administrator/administration/reference.md

 The [Config Check]({{% param baseURL %}}administrator/administration/reference/) page of Hue (`/hue/about/`) in the administrator section will warn about detected risks.
 Make sure it is at zero.

+Hue comes with caching of SQL metadata throughout all the application, meaning the list of tables or a database or the column description of a table are only fetched once and re-used in the autocomplete, table browser, left and right panels etc..
+The profiling of calls adds in the logs with a total time taken by each request automatically logged.

+e.g.

+    [24/Jul/2019 14:17:32 +0000] resource     DEBUG    GET /jobs Got response in 151ms: {"total":0,"offset":1,"len":1,"coordinatorjobs":[]}
+    [24/Jul/2019 14:17:32 +0000] access       INFO     127.0.0.1 romain - "POST /jobbrowser/api/jobs HTTP/1.1" returned in 157ms (mem: 164mb)

 ## Query Editor Performance